ladyleet/covid-notebook/README.md

 ### [Braised Brisket Martha Stewart](https://www.marthastewart.com/344303/braised-brisket-with-carrots-garlic-and)

+### Artichoke and Sun Dried Tomato Ziti

+1/4 LB of Ziti
+3/4 C of Canned Artichoke Hearts, cut in 1x1 inch squares (approximately) 1/8 C of Sun Dried Tomato, roughly chopped
+Approx 16 fl oz Chicken Stock
+2 t salt
+Black pepper to taste
+1/8 C of Basil, roughly chopped
+1/4 C Parmesan, grated

+Put chicken stock, salt, and ziti in a saucepan or shallow pot.
+The ziti should basically be just covered, about 1/2 inch of stock above the ziti.
+Let boil for about 12 minutes, or until al dente.

+Stir in the sun dried tomato and continue to let reduce until there is only enough liquid to coat the pasta.
+It should become a thicker liquid, but not too thick.

+Then, stir in the artichokes and add the parmesan; keep stirring.

+When the texture of the sauce feels right to you, add in the basil.

+Taste, and adjust for flavor with salt and pepper and serve!

 ### Teochew Chive Dumplings

 One of my favorite Teochew dishes to eat for breakfast or as a snack.
 You can steam or pan fry them, but I prefer to pan fry them for the texture!